Time management secrets

 Here are some ideas of what to delegate.
 Find someone who loves to do the things you hate.
 Hint: start with the activities which bore you and you wish would go away.
 Any tasks where you’re skill level is low or non-existent are great things to delegate.
 Once you get these things off your list, you’ll wonder why you held onto them for so long.

 3. Defer it: Before you can set priorities, figure out what you aim to achieve.
-When I work closely with entrepreneurs, we sketch out the details of their ideal business.
+When I work closely with bookkeepers, enrolled agents and CPA’s, we sketch out the details of their dream firm.
 This is like putting the exact coordinates of your destination into your GPS.
 Then, you fill in the gaps with milestones along the way.

 Once you determine your destination, it’s possible to decide which activities top the list and what gets postponed.
 Review all your activities and services.
 Volunteer activities require time.
 Are you open to deciding which to continue and which to postpone for now?
 The things which are effective, efficient and you enjoy doing ought to top the list.

 4. Do it: You deserve to lighten your load.
 Get the activities which are below your paygrade off of your plate.
 The important activities and responsibilities, which only you can do, remain on your agenda.
-These activities deeply serve your clients, lead to business growth and make you money.
+These activities deeply serve your clients, lead to growth and increase revenues.

 Eliminate the grind

-By the way, if you’re one of those people who says “yes” to everything, then consider an operations manager or admin who manages your calendar.
+By the way, if you’re one of those people who says yes to everything, then consider an operations manager or admin who manages your calendar.
 Time management works with all personality styles.
-Sometimes the way to optimize your time is to have someone else managing the details for you.
+Sometimes the way to optimize your time is to get a gatekeeper that manages your agenda.